-Another very interesting advantage of staying at Monte Naturista O Barão is that the beautiful coast line, the Costa Azul, is only a 20 minute drive away.
+Another very interesting advantage of staying at Monte Naturista O Barão is that the beautiful coastline, the Costa Azul, is only a 20-minute drive away.
 And (lucky you!) there are several easy to reach naturist beaches.
 The long sandy stretch of Praia do Monte Velho is the nearest.
 Then there’s the wonderful Praia Do Salto cove and only a little bit further Praia do Malhão.
-For those who don’t mind a bit of a longer drive there’s also Praia dos Alteirinhos and Praia das Adegas further south.
+For those who don’t mind a bit of a long drive there’s also Praia dos Alteirinhos and Praia das Adegas further south.

 Other interesting day trips include the fishing villages Porto Covo, Sines and Milfontes and of course Lisbon and Faro which are both only an hour and a half drive away.

 The staff whom you’re very likely to run into during your stay at Monte Naturista O Barão are two Dutch couples: Laura and Jeff and Sandra and Gerry.
 Laura and Jeff are the owners who decided more than a decade ago that it was time to wave The Netherlands farewell and move to a warm place where they could be naked as much as possible.
 As an early-thirties couple, they started building on what would become Monte Naturista O Barão.